Estee-Noble/CAPSTONE-Sales-Analysis-Project/README.md

 4. Data Visualization and Reporting
 Power BI: Power BI is highly effective for creating interactive dashboards with real-time data connections, filters, and drill-downs, ideal for reporting sales trends and KPIs.

+### EXPLORATORY DATA ANALYSIS (WITH SQL)
+It involves the exploring of Data to answer some questions about the Data such as:
+Top-selling product
+monthly sales trend
+sales for each product category number of sales transaction in each region highest selling product by total sales value total revenue per product monthly sales total for the current year the top 5 customers by total purchase amount percentage of total sales contributed by Each region identify product with no sales in the last quarter

+#### STEPS:
+Convert excel sheet to csv
+Remove headers
+import the csv to my sql
+Ensure to format the the date column into YYY-MM-DD while importing the csv into my sql.

+-  Total sales for each product category;
+SELECT Product, SUM(Totalsales) As TotalSales
+FROM orders
+GROUP BY Product

+-  Number of sales transaction in each region;
+SELECT Region, COUNT(*)As NumberOfTransaction
+FROM Orders
+GROUP BY Region

+-  Top selling product by total sales value;
+SELECT Product, SUM(TotalSales) As TotalSales
+FROM orders
+GROUP BY TotalSales DESC
+LIMIT 1

+-  Total revenue per product:
+SELECT Product, SUM(TotalSales)As TotalRevenue
+FROM Orders
+GROUP BY Product

+- Monthly sales total for the current year;
+SELECT MONTH(OrderDate)As Month, SUM (TotalSales)As MonthlySales
+FROM Orders
+WHERE YEAR(OrderDate)=YEAR(CURDATED())
+GROUP BY MONTH(OrderDate)
+ORDER BY MONTH

+-  Top 5 customer by totalpurchase amount;
+SELECT CustomerID,SUM(TotalSales) As TotalPurchase FROM orders
+GROUP BY CustomerID
+ORDER BY TotalPurchase DESC
+LIMIT 5

+-  Percentage of total sales contributed by each region;
+SELECT Region,
+SUM(TotalSales) As TotalSales,
+(SUN(TotalSaless)/(SELECTSUM(TotalSales)FROM orders)*100) As PercentageOfTotalSales
+FROM orders
+GROUP BY Region

+-  Products with no sale in the last quarter;
+SELECT DISTINCT Product
+FROM orders
+WHERE Product NOT IN(
+SELECT Product
+FROM orders
+WHERE OrderDate>=DATE_SUB(CURDATE(),INTERVAL 3 MONTH)
+)